A Manual for Sunday School Teachers in Unitarian Universalist Congregations

-In spite of the criticisms, developmental theory can be a useful tool for Sunday school teachers.
+In spite of the criticisms, developmental theory remains a useful tool for Sunday school teachers.
 It can be useful to have a general idea of what to expect from different age groups.
-And developmental theory can help us to understand which types of activities work best with which age groups.
+Developmental theory can help us to understand which types of activities work best with which age groups.

 • Family very important